mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/reinforcement/docs/source_en/dqn.md)

-## summary
+## Summary

-To implement an reinforcement learning algorithm with MindSpore Reinforcement, a user needs to:
+To implement a reinforcement learning algorithm with MindSpore Reinforcement, a user needs to:

 - provide an algorithm configuration, which separates the implementation of the algorithm from its deployment details;
 - implement the algorithm based on an actor-learner-environment abstraction;